 Web Hosting Provider

 Odds are you’re going to use WordPress as your blogging platform.
-And you won’t be alone given that more than 455 million websites use
+And you won’t be alone given that WordPress powers over 40% of websites on the internet.

 When choosing a